Background pattern

 If you take more Memantina Sandoz than you should

-Generally, taking an excessive amount of memantine should not cause any harm.
-You may experience an increase in the symptoms described in section 4 “Possible adverse effects”.
+In general, taking an excessive amount of memantine should not cause you any harm.
+You may experience an increase in the symptoms described in section 4 "Possible side effects".

-• headache, drowsiness, constipation, elevated liver function tests, dizziness, balance disorder, shortness of breath, high blood pressure, and hypersensitivity to the medication.
+• headache, drowsiness, constipation, elevated liver function tests, dizziness, balance disorder, shortness of breath, high blood pressure, and hypersensitivity to the medicine.

-• fatigue, fungal infections, confusion, hallucinations, vomiting, gait disorder, heart failure, and formation of blood clots in the venous system (thrombosis/thromboembolism).
+• fatigue, fungal infections, confusion, hallucinations, vomiting, gait disturbance, heart failure, and formation of blood clots in the venous system (thrombosis/thromboembolism).

 • seizures.